cyberphone/es6-bigint-json-support/README.md

 ## 2.1 The <code>JSONNumber</code> Primitive
-This proposal builds on the introduction of a new primitive type called `JSONNumber` which is utilized both for serialization and deserialization.
-It is only a thin wrapper holding a string in proper JSON Number notation.
-It is recognized by `typeof` as **"jsonnumber"**.
+This proposal builds on the introduction of a new primitive type called `JSONNumber` which is utilized both for serialization and deserialization. `JSONNumber` is a thin wrapper holding a string in proper JSON Number notation.
+The `typeof` operator recognizes `JSONNumber` as **"jsonnumber"**.

 To enable the new functionality
 `JSON.stringify()` must be updated to recognize `JSONNumber` as a valid data type which always serializes